ondi20/ondi20/README.md

 https://www.canva.com/design/DAGEQWSeQqQ/e_rgqVNoQDwfVP4K6Qm3Tg/edit
 ##Software Enthusiast | Building things with code

 I'm a passionate developer with a strong foundation in JavaScript.
-I'm constantly learning and expanding my skillset, particularly interested in Web App Development.
+I'm constantly learning and expanding my skill set and am particularly interested in web app development.

 I'm always looking for new challenges and opportunities to collaborate.
 Feel free to reach out if you have any questions or interesting projects in mind!